SheenaShahangian/CS601_HW5_Shahangian/README.md

 Please click on that link in order to run this program.
 As the assignment instructions indicate, this link (rather than opening the index.html file locally) will be the only way to use fetch.

 In order to run the program, I have created a styled and designed page (live hosted link above).
 This page has instructions, along with a button you can press to fetch my degree data. **Please note**, the degree data will replace the instructions paragraph when you click the button.
-You'll notice the white paragraph contents will now be different when you click the button (I will include before and after screenshots below for reference of a sample run I did of this program to show you what I mean).
+You'll notice a table of degree information will replace the instructions and the let's start button will be hidden once results are rendered (I will include before and after screenshots below for reference of a sample run I did of this program to show you what I mean).

 The JSON file I created can be found at: https://serene-wing-4e1877.netlify.app/degrees.json